-Defections hit Nigeria ruling party, Senate president may also quit
+Defections hit Nigeria ruling party in blow to Buhari ahead of election

 Nigeria’s main opposition parties earlier this month agreed to form an alliance to field a joint candidate to contest the election.

-Additional reporting by Alexis Akwagyiram in Lagos and Felix Onuah in Abuja; editing by John Stonestreet, William Maclean
+Additional reporting by Alexis Akwagyiram in Lagos and Felix Onuah in Abuja; Editing by Matthew Mpoke Bigg